thvnx/pacap/README.md

 --

-At the moment, this is just an out-of-tree build of the first MLIR toy example you can found in `llvm-project/mlir/examples/toy/Ch1`.
+At the moment, this is just an out-of-tree build of the first MLIR toy example you can find in: `llvm-project/mlir/examples/toy/Ch1`.

 # An out-of-tree build